10 Mysterious Body Pains that Shouldn’t be Ignored

 One of the most common symptoms of pelvic inflammatory disease is pain or discomfort in the pelvic region during sex.
 This is a bacterial infection in the uterus or Fallopian tubes, which causes red, swollen, and painful tissue.
 The inflammation could cause scarring, which could lead to problems such as infertility.

-Pelvic inflammatory disease could also be caused by chronic pelvic abscesses or pain.
+Pelvic inflammatory disease could also be due to chronic pelvic abscesses or pain.
 Sexually transmitted diseases, most often chlamydia or gonorrhea, or any other source of bacteria that moves around the reproductive organs are the common suspects causing pelvic inflammatory disease.

 10. Persistent joint pain